by James Collins

 It’s what your mom would want you to do.

-James Collins is pastor, writer, and columnist.
+James Collins is a pastor, writer, and columnist.
 Find out more about his ministry at www.thepointis.net.